mawrkus/js-unit-testing-guide/README.md

 Examples of complex user interactions:

 - Filling a form, drag and dropping some items then submitting the form.
-- Clicking a tab, clicking an image thumbnail then navigating through a gallery of images previously loaded from a database.
+- Clicking a tab, clicking an image thumbnail then navigating through a gallery of images loaded on-demand from an API.

-These interactions might involve many units of work and should be handled at a higher level by **end-to-end tests**.
-They will take more time to execute.
-They could be flaky (false negatives) and they will require debugging whenever a failure is reported.
+These interactions involve many units of work and should be handled at a higher level by **end-to-end tests**.
+They will usually take more time to execute, they could be flaky (false negatives) and they will require debugging whenever a failure is reported.

-For these complex user scenarios, consider using a test automation framework like the excellent [Cypress](https://www.cypress.io/) or manual QA testing.
+For these complex user scenarios, consider using a test automation framework like the excellent [Cypress](https://www.cypress.io/), or manual QA testing.

 • [Back to ToC](#-table-of-contents) •